sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 1. If the card is already pinned to standalone, we drive ourselves to standalone (no-op).
 2. If the signals have "Peer DPU lost" or "Peer DPU dead", we drive ourselves to standalone.
-   - This covers the cases where the paired card or entire switch is dead, as well as DRI operations.
+   - This covers the cases where the paired card or entire switch is dead, as well as manual operations.

 At this moment, both DPU should be running fine, so we start to check the ENI status and data path status.
 To ensure we have the latest state, we will send the `DPURequestEnterStandalone` message with aggregated signals and ENI states to the peer DPU.
 And upon receiving the message, we will run the following checks:

 1. If the signals from local DPU have "Card pinned to standalone", we return `Deny` to the peer DPU.
-2. Check "Manual Pinned" for DRI opertaions:
+2. Check "Manual Pinned" for manual opertaions:
    1. If the signals from local DPU have "Manual Pinned", which the peer DPU doesn't have, we return `Deny` to the peer DPU.
    2. If the signals from peer DPU have "Manual Pinned", which the local DPU doesn't have, we return `Allow` to the peer DPU.
    3. If both sides have "Manual Pinned", we return `Deny` and raise alert after retrying certain amount of times.